Contrabass saxophone: Construction

-Use
+Repertoire and performance

 Due to its large body and wide bore, the sound of the contrabass saxophone has great acoustical presence and a very rich tone.
 It can be smooth and mellow, or harsh and buzzy depending on the player, and on the mouthpiece and reed combination used.
 Its middle and upper registers are warm, full, and expressive.
 Because its deepest tones vibrate so slowly (as with the contrabassoon or pedal notes on a pipe organ) it can be difficult for listeners to perceive individual pitches at the bottom of its range; instead of hearing a clearly delineated melody, listeners may instead hear a series of rattling tones with little pitch definition.
 However, when these tones are reinforced by another instrument playing at the octave or fifteenth, they sound clearly defined and have tremendous resonance and presence.
 In some contemporary jazz/classical ensembles the contrabass saxophone doubles the baritone saxophone either at the same pitch or an octave below, depending on the register of the music.

 In classical music

 While there are few orchestral works that call specifically for the contrabass saxophone, the growing number of contrabass saxophonists has led to the creation of an increasing body of solo and chamber music literature.
 It is particularly effective as a foundation for large ensembles of saxophones.
 As an example, the eminent saxophonist Sigurd Raschèr (1907-2001) played the instrument in his Raschèr Saxophone Ensemble, and it is featured on most of the albums by the Nuclear Whales Saxophone Orchestra.
+Spanish composer Luis De Pablo wrote Une Couleur in 1988 for a single performer playing six saxophones, including contrabass and sopranino.

-The Scottish composer Alistair Hinton has included parts for soprano, alto, baritone and contrabass saxophones in his Concerto for 22 Instruments completed in 2005.
+The Scottish composer Alistair Hinton has included parts for soprano, alto, baritone and contrabass saxophones in his Concerto for 22 Instruments, completed in 2005.

 In rock and jazz music

 Since 2004, the rock group Violent Femmes have incorporated the contrabass saxophone into the band's live performances as well as their newest albums.
 Blaise Garza's contrabass saxophone often plays in unison with the bass guitar, and is featured heavily on their ninth studio album, We Can Do Anything.

-Anthony Braxton has occasionally used contrabass saxophone in jazz and improvised music, as on The Aggregate (1988), Four Compositions (GTM) 2000 (2003), or Dortmund (Quartet) 1976 (1991).
+American multi-instrumentalist Anthony Braxton has used contrabass saxophone in jazz and improvised music.
+He can be heard playing the instrument on the albums The Aggregate (1988), Dortmund (Quartet) 1976 (first released in 1991), and Four Compositions (GTM) 2000 (released 2003).